terrycojones/ggrep/README.md

                                   grep -h).
     --only-filename, --of         Only print the names of matching files, not their matched content.
+  --sheet-name, --sn TEXT         The name(s) of the sheet(s) to read.
+May be
+                                  repeated.
+Cannot be used with --sheet-id.
+  --sheet-id, --si INTEGER        The numeric number(s) of the sheet(s) to
+                                  read.
+The default is to search all workbook sheets in all Excel files (this is equivalent to --sheet-id 0).
+Individual
+                                  sheet numbering starts from 1.
+May be repeated.
+Cannot be used with --sheet-name.
+  --sheet-separator, --ss TEXT    The string used to separate filenames from
+                                  sheet names when --format excel is used and multiple files are being searched.
+Note that Excel does not allow some characters (e.g., ':') in sheet names.
   --help                          Show this message and exit.
 </pre>